 Read about how to roll over a 401(k) to Betterment.

 As a last resort, completing an indirect rollover is another way to move retirement funds between institutions.
 However, the many IRS rules and restrictions attached typically make it a last-resort choice.
 Not only are you limited to one indirect rollover per 365 days, but you must also distribute all or part of your account, take possession of the funds, and then redeposit the cash proceeds into a new IRA within 60 days.
 What’s more, it’s potentially reportable on your federal tax return.

 In addition, generally, the original firm withholds on the distribution, meaning you must make up the difference from your own funds, or else it may count as a taxable distribution.
 This can leave a lot of room for error, not to mention it requires a lot of manual work for you.

-If you have any questions about moving your retirement money to Betterment, we have experts on hand seven days a week to assist.
+If you have any questions about moving your retirement money to Betterment, we have experts on hand to assist.
 Ready to make the move to Betterment?
 Get started today.